“Your first 50 right steps to enter the Russian food market”.

 Most of you have just thought that it is easier to find a distributor that will sell everything for you.
 For these companies I have an article called “How to find a buyer in Russia for free?” (a link is below).
 This article is for those companies that love their food products, that have put all their souls in their food products, that want to be aware of all processes their food products undergo in Russia.
 This article is for those who care about what their customers say, for those who produce a very good food product, but understand that if you do not have constant improvement and dialogue with customers, competitors will bypass you.
 This article is for those who care about how their food products look on the Russian market and who understand that in the 21st century technology can resolve a lot of challenges and erase boundaries.
 And most importantly, this article is for those who can count their money which is spent and earned.

-Please read the same my other posts:
+Please read the same my other steps: